emo-eth/immutable-splits/README.md

 ```

 - Automatically splits Ether/native-token payments to a predetermined set of recipients.
-  - The recipients and their respective shares are set at deployment time and cannot be changed for gas-efficiency
+  - Recipients and their respective shares are set at deployment time and, for gas-efficiency, cannot be changed
 - Disburses ERC20 splits when the `splitErc20` function is called
 - `Recipient` addresses included on an `ImmutableSplit` may call the `proxyCall` function to execute a transaction on behalf of the `ImmutableSplit`.
 This is useful for allowing withdrawal of non-fungible tokens accidentally sent to a smart contract, or to execute a withdrawal directly to the split contract.